 - From the Subject List drop-down box at the top left of the Navigator window, select the list you want. - Select List > Select Lists from the menu commands.
 In the Select Lists dialog box, select the subject list you want and click OK to continue.

-2.5.4 Browsing, Changing, Deleting, or Printing Data in the Enter Module
+2.5.4 Browsing, Changing, Deleting, or Printing Data in the Enter Module data, being careful not to change inadvertently any data.
+Select File > Close Without Saving to exit from the study page.

 Browsing Data